Kit Advice

 Expeditions have Evolved

-On your school portal you will find a specific list of kit that is tailored to the environment, conditions and time of year that you are travelling.
-This kit list will be discussed at length in training sessions with the explorers in the lead up to their expeditions.
+On your expedition portal, you will find a specific list of kit that is tailored to the environment, conditions, and time of year that you are travelling.
+This kit list will be discussed at length during training sessions in the lead up to your expedition.

 Our Top Tips on...

-It is necessary to take a daypack with you for several reasons;
+It is necessary to take a daysack with you for several reasons;

 • it is a good bag to keep your valuables in while you travel

-• The daypack also acts as an additional bag in which you can leave kit at hostels during the trek phase (if this is possible).
+• The daysack also acts as an additional bag in which you can leave kit at hostels during the trek phase (if this is possible).

-The daysack should be around 25- 35 litres in capacity, and it is good to have one that doesn't have many pockets on the outside and with a single opening at the top of the bag.
+The daysack should be around 30-40 litres in capacity, and it is good to have one that doesn't have many pockets on the outside and with a single opening at the top of the bag.
 This makes it a more secure item for use in towns.
-It does not have to be technical, a traditional style two strapped school bag would be perfect.

 Our advice is to go for a simple design such as the standard two outside pockets, one on either side of the main body, as well as a pocket in the top flap.

-When trying on the rucksack in the shop, make sure that you that the fitter fills the rucksack with weight before you try it on.
-You want to feel it with the kind of weight in it you will have on expedition so around 15kg.
-You will never be able to appreciate if it is going to fit you and be comfortable if it is not heavy.
+When trying on the rucksack in the shop, make sure that the fitter fills the rucksack with weight before you try it on.
+You want to feel it with the kind of weight in it you will have on expedition.
+You will never be able to appreciate if it is going to fit and be comfortable if it is not heavy.

-The travel sacks, which are suitcases with shoulder straps and detachable day bags are not appropriate as generally they cannot be fitted correctly and when trekking any distance will not be comfortable.
+The travel sacks, which are suitcases with shoulder straps and detachable day bags are not appropriate as generally they cannot be fitted correctly and will not be comfortable when trekking any distance.

-Rucksacks are not 100% waterproof, so a liner is needed.
+Even with a raincover, rucksacks are not 100% waterproof so a liner is needed.

-You can buy rucksack liners in all shapes and sizes, from a full rucksack size to smaller sizes which could be used to separate/sort out your belongings into separate compartments.
-‘Exped’ are a good brand choice of these bags.
+You can buy rucksack liners in all shapes and sizes, from a full rucksack size to smaller sized dry bags which could be used to separate and sort your belongings into separate compartments.
+Exped are a good brand choice of these bags but they are easily found in outdoor shops.

 There are more cost-effective alternatives should you want a cheaper option.
-One great idea is to use a thick plastic sack available from garden centres for compost/garden waste. these are almost indestructible and cheap.
+One great idea is to use a thick plastic sack available from garden centres for compost/garden waste.
+These are almost indestructible and cheap but must not be left in your destination!

 Alternatively, you can use the orange plastic survival bags sold by outdoor shops, which are also thick and robust, but enormous!